Diptendu Pramanick: Career

-After leaving college, he worked as the Secretary to the then Mayor of Calcutta Sri Santosh Kumar Basu.
+After leaving college, he worked as the Secretary to the then Mayor of Calcutta Santosh Kumar Basu.
 Out of his literary inclinations, he associated with literary conferences and Bengali literature fora.
 The 12th Prabasi Banga-Sahitya Sammelan was inaugurated by Rabindranath Tagore in Calcutta, December 1934 (Photo : The Reception Committee was chaired by Ramananda Chatterjee)..Also seen in the photograph is Akshay Kumar Nandi, father of Amala Sankar.

 On completion of Mr Basu's term as Mayor, he became the Liaison Officer of Civil Defense and in the Publicity Section of the Commercial Museum.
 In 1942, he moved to the Home Department of the then Bengal Government as Liaison Officer, Civil Defense.
 The concept of Civil Defence owes its origin to erstwhile ARP Organisation raised and operated during World War II (1939–45) to safeguard the life and property of the civilian population and train the citizens to handle war time crisis.

 At this time, Japan had overrun Burma and the threat of bombing was looming large on Calcutta.
 Eventually Japanese aircraft bombed Budge Budge (south of Calcutta).

 A Bengali folk rhyme captures this World War II event: